tallforasmurf/CHIP8IDE/readme.md

 * *An Easy Programming System* by Joseph Weisbecker is an article that appeared in BYTE magazine in 1978.
-Weisbecker, while employed at RCA, designed the CHIP-8 language and interpreter for the COSMAC VIP single-board computer (which he also designed).
+Weisbecker, while employed at RCA, designed the CHIP-8 language and emulator for the COSMAC VIP single-board computer (which he also designed).
 This article describes the CHIP-8 design and contains a complete game program for the system.